Creamy Mushroom Stroganoff

-I’m pretty proud of the fact that this pan-roasted chicken and potatoes with creamy mushroom Stroganoff was the result of my first official “fridge foraging” adventure.
+The first time I made this creamy mushroom Stroganoff was my first official “fridge foraging” adventure.
 Fridge foraging, if you’ve never heard of it before, is the idea that you can create amazing things from the odds and ends you already have in your fridge.
 Just don’t stand there with the door open!

 In my fridge and pantry at the end of the week were a pack of chicken breasts, three small Yukon Gold potatoes, a brown paper bag filled with cremini mushrooms, and a half-used tub of sour cream.
 The kitchen fairies had a plan.